 Six percent (6%) of Allen County youth in grades 6-12 were current smokers, increasing to 13% of those ages 17 and older.
-83% of Allen County youth identified as current smokers were also current drinkers, defined as having had a drink of alcohol in the past 30 days.
+Eighty-three percent (83%) of Allen County youth identified as current smokers were also current drinkers, defined as having had a drink of alcohol in the past 30 days.